Wholesale VoIP call routing — CLI, NCLI & carrier routing for high-volume traffic

 Inbound call routing

 By DID number, country, business hours, department, language, campaign, queue, or backup destination.
-Customers reach the right team faster.
+Calls reach the right destination faster.

-Route selection by destination country, quality, cost, and operator.
-CLI / NCLI / TDM picked per destination.
+Route selection by destination country, quality, and cost.
+CLI / NCLI / TDM picked per destination for the traffic type.

 DID number routing